union-imgcross icon

 Notice period

-The terms and conditions for the termination of an employee are enlisted in the Danish Salaried Employees Act, also known as Funktionærloven
+The terms and conditions for terminating an employee are enlisted in the Danish Salaried Employees Act, also known as Funktionærloven

-The notice period for employees engaged for different durations is as listed below:
+The notice period for employees engaged for different durations is listed below:

 Tenure of Employment Notice period